jnstne/B37VB-video-game-code/README.md

 ## Code Explanation

-comments have been left throughout the entire code to briefly explain what each section of code is for
+comments have been left throughout the entire code to briefly explain what each section of code is for.

 the line of code "char board[3][3];" is declaring the global array for the game board, being a 3 by 3 (9 section) array. the variables "i" and "j" are used as placeholders for initializing the limits of the board.